LargaRisen/Contact-vue3/README.md

-# Contact List
+# Vue3 Sample

-This is a simple contact list application built with Vue 3 and Vite.
+This is a simple application built with Vue 3 and Vite.